 - 10 oz Rotel Diced Tomatoes and Green Chilies (drained)

-- Brown breakfast sausage in a saute pan and crumble.
-Drain fat.
+- Brown sausage in a saute pan over medium-high heat and crumble.
+Drain excess fat and discard.

 - Stir in cream cheese and Rotel until blended.

 - Serve with crusty bread, crackers, or pita chips for dipping.

 This recipe was originally published on September 14, 2018.